 Each year the IRS sets forth the total amount of individual benefits that SamCERA can pay for that calendar year.
 These limits, known as IRS Section 415 limits, affect only a small number of members who were highly paid and had a long service period.
 Additionally, a small category of beneficiaries receiving survivor benefits may be affected by the limits.
-SamCERA will notify you if you are affected by the 415 limit.
+SamCERA will notify you if you are affected by the Section 415 limit.
+The IRS also caps certain member’s compensation earnable limit.

 - For those members who were hired by the County before July 1, 1996.
-For these members, contributions were made on the full salary, and your full salary was used to calculate your final compensation.
-This may cause your pension to be limited by the IRS 415 limit.
-In this case, SamCERA will pay you up to the limit, the rest of your pension will be paid through a replacement benefit plan established by the County.
-Members hired by other SamCERA employers do not participate in the replacement benefit plan.
+For these members, contributions were made on the full compensation earnable (salary), and your full salary was used to calculate your final compensation.
+This may cause your pension to be reduced by the Section 415 limit.
+In this case, SamCERA will pay you up to the limit, the rest of your pension will be paid through a Replacement Benefit Plan established by the County.
+Members hired by other SamCERA employers do not participate in the Replacement Benefit Plan.
+Plan 7 members cannot participate in the Replacement Benefit Plan.

 - For those members hired on or after July 1, 1996.
-For these members who earned a salary over the IRS compensation limit, contributions were not made on your full salary, so the full amount was not used to calculate your pension and your pension should be under the 415 limit.
-Please contact the County’s Human Resources Department for more information regarding this matter.
+For these members who earned a salary over the IRS compensation limit, contributions were not made on your full salary, so the full amount was not used to calculate your pension and most probably will be under the Section 415 limit.
+For those that are still over limit, they will be placed in the Replacement Benefit Plan.
+County employees who are not in Plan 7 can contact the County’s Human Resources Department for more information regarding this matter.
+Plan 7 members should note that their benefits are independently capped at a lower amount due to the provisions of that plan.

 Other Benefit Limits